catdny/midlands-digest-agent/beat-notes.md

 Our TV programmes are structured in the following way:

 - Top Story: The main story of the day.
 What is everyone talking about?
-This could be an horrific court case, or an international political story that has far-reaching consequences.
+This could be an horrific court case, or an international story such as the Iran / Israel war.
 - Middle Story: Something more issue based, such as a new drug being made available on the NHS or a major UK industry announcing job cuts.
 - And Finally: This is the last story in the programme and is a light-hearted, uplifting way to leave the audience.
 It could be the discovery of a ancient burial site in the Moorlands, or someone who has overcome adversity to achieve something great.

-The stories I cover, from the Midlands, have to fit into one of those categories.
+The stories I cover have to fit into one of those categories.

 I do NOT cover:
-- Stories that are only relevant to a small community in a particular town, without wider implications
+- Stories that are only relevant to a small community in a particular town, without wider implications.
-- Low level council decisions
+- Low level council decisions.
+- Petty street crime.

 ---